aqaPayam/NakhBot/docs/domain/01-glossary.md

 This is one profile-level field.
 Changing it from Explore filters or Edit Profile updates the same value.

+### Gender Compatibility

+Gender compatibility is used by Explore and matching-related discovery flows.

+Gender compatibility is reciprocal.

+A target profile is gender-compatible with a viewer only if:

+* The viewer’s interested gender includes the target’s gender.
+* The target’s interested gender includes the viewer’s gender.

+Interested gender should be treated as a configurable preference mapping to one or more gender options.

+For MVP:

+* Men includes Man.
+* Women includes Woman.
+* Everyone includes all active visible gender options, including Man, Woman, Other, and Prefer not to say.

+Future gender options must be addable without rewriting Explore logic.

 ### Interest

 A selectable dating profile tag.